-Stetson Hat Company Site: “Not just a hat but the hat…Not just a living but the living” — The Stetson Family, Gone but Not Forgotten
+Stetson Hat Company Site: The Stetson Family — “Not just a hat but the hat…Not just a living but the living”

 John B. Stetson started Stetson Hats in 1865.
 For the greater part of a century it was the largest hat manufacturer in the world.
 Located in Kensington, Stetson Hats was known for inventing the Cowboy Hat.
 Tom Mix, the famous Western film star of the era, as well as many others, donned hats made by Stetson.
 At its peak in the 1920s, Stetson Hats employed 5,000 workers, most of whom lived in houses built by Stetson on a massive 25-building, 9-acre complex.
 This city within a city included not just factories and houses but a baseball field, a hospital, and a giant auditorium that was the largest in Philadelphia.
 Stetson built the complex with a view to creating a tight-knit, family atmosphere among his employees.